Laudomia Bonanni: Literary works

 In 1966 Boanni retired from teaching, eventually moving to Rome where she planned to join the literary circles like the Salotto Bellonci.
 But interest in her work faded, and she withdrew into depression and solitary isolation.

-After a long silence, in the late 1970s she published "Città del tabacco" ("Tobacco City", 1977), followed by two novels: Il bambino di pietra (The Stone Baby, 1979) and Le droghe (The Drugs, 1982).
+After a long silence, in the late 1970s, she published "Città del tabacco" ("Tobacco City", 1977), followed by two novels: Il bambino di pietra (The Stone Baby, 1979) and Le droghe (The Drugs, 1982).
 She also collected the short stories inspired by her experiences in the Juvenile Court, publishing them as Vietato ai minori (Forbidden to Minors, 1974).
 Bonanni was a finalist for the Strega Prize three times (in 1960, 1974, and 1979).

 She completed La rappresaglia, (The Reprisal) in 1985.
 When the publisher Bompiani asked her to revise her last manuscript, she refused and retired into solitude.

 Bonanni died at 94, almost forgotten.
 The posthumous publication of La rappresaglia (The Reprisal) (by Textus, L’Aquila, in 2003) attracted attention, as it dealt with World War II resistance and partisans in Abruzzo, framed within a highly structured narrative.
-Bonanni may have written most of the novel decades earlier, and revised it over a long period.
-"That extended, ambiguous gestation period and the equally ambiguous but suggestive correlations between the novel and Bonanni’s own experience in the Second World War" have added to in it.
+Bonanni may have written most of the novel decades earlier and revised it over a long period.
+"That extended, ambiguous gestation period and the equally ambiguous but suggestive correlations between the novel and Bonanni’s own experience in the Second World War" have added to it.

 At the same time, Il fosso and L’imputata were reprinted, and scholarly interest in her works has revived, including new perspectives from feminism and postwar literature.
 The Reprisal is the first of Bonanni's works to be translated into English; it was published in the United States by the University of Chicago Press in 2013.
 According to reviewer Steve Himmer, its "uncomfortable, unresolvable balance makes The Reprisal a challenging, bleak, and haunting read—and a vital one."